 - Yeast – First, be sure your yeast is gluten free.
 Red Star Platinum is NOT gluten free.
 Also, check the expiration date before you use it!

-- Rising – Rise your dough in a warm oven.
+- Rising – To get your gluten free dough to rise, it needs to be kept warm.
+Rise your dough in a warm oven.
 It truly is the best way to rise gluten free dough.
-Heat your oven to 200ยบ F. Turn the oven off.
-Cover your dough loosely with plastic wrap and place it in the warm oven to rise.
+Heat your oven to 175ยบ F, then turn it off.
+Cover your dough loosely with plastic wrap and place it in the warm oven to rise with the oven door cracked open.

 - When To Rise The Dough – One of the biggest mistakes I see is when people rise their gluten free dough, then shape it.
-Then, the dough doesn’t rise, and it loses its fluffiness.
+Then, they notice their dough did not rise.
 Gluten free baking is very different.
 With gluten free, you only get one good rise.
-It is critical to shape your dough before the rise!
+It is important to shape your dough before the rise!
 This goes for bread, yeast donuts, rolls, breadsticks, bagels, etc.

-If you are making yeast bread, be sure to read my article on Gluten Free Bread Troubleshooting so you can avoid any problems baking your bread.
+If you are making yeast bread, be sure to read my article on Gluten Free Bread Troubleshooting to avoid problems when baking.
+I also share my favorite pans and tools for making gluten free bread.

 Gluten Free Quick Bread Tips:

-- Mix your wet and dry ingredients until they are just barely mixed.
-This will help ensure you get the fluffiest quick bread.
+- Mix your wet and dry ingredients until just barely combined.
+It helps keep the pockets of air bubbles, which help ensure you get the fluffiest quick bread.

-- If you are using a wet vegetable like zucchini, be sure to squeeze out the extra liquid.
-This will help you avoid quick bread that is too moist.
-Try this technique with my Gluten Free Zucchini Muffins.
+- If you are using a wet vegetable like shredded zucchini, be sure to squeeze out the extra liquid and then dry it all with a paper towel.
+This double drying will help you avoid quick bread that is too moist.
+Try this technique with my Gluten Free Zucchini Muffins and Gluten Free Lemon Zucchini Loaf.

 - I always recommend using aluminum-free baking powder for biscuits and all of my baked recipes.
 It will prevent any metallic aftertaste.

 - If you use an inexpensive gluten free flour blend, let the batter sit for 10-15 minutes before baking.
-This will eliminate the grittiness some gluten free flour blends have.
+This will eliminate the grittiness some gluten free flour blends have because it allows the rice in the flour to soften.

-- I will say in a recipe which gluten free flour blends I have tested in my recipes.
+- I will state in my recipe which gluten free flour blends I have tested in that recipe.
 You will need to add one teaspoon if you use a flour blend that doesn’t contain xanthan gum or guar gum.
 This is the magic that holds your gluten free baked goods together.

 Gluten Free Cookie Baking Tips: